 “Then it will destroy you,” she replied plainly.
 “And perhaps countless others.”

 I frowned.
-“Are you talking about the same magic?”
+“Are you and I talking about the same magic?”

 Kaellax smiled.
-“You know that warlock that showed up and gave you that book?”
+“You know the Shadowspeaker that showed up and gave you that book?”

-“He did that because you asked for help with fire magic.
-The truth of the matter is, most of the warlocks out there today have a better understanding of fire magic than their mage counterparts.
-Fel energy works much like fire magic.
-It too cannot be controlled… only contained.”
+“He did so because you asked for help with fire magic.
+The truth of the matter is, most of the Shadowspeakers out there today have a better understanding of fire magic than any other.
+The Yunai cannot be controlled… only contained.”

 “So one feeds into the other,” I said.
-“A fire mage dabbles in fel because they think they understand it, and a fel warlock can better manipulate fire because of their understanding of the dark energy they use.”
+“A Flamecaller dabbles in Yunai magic because they think they understand it, and a Shadowspeaker can better manipulate fire because of their understanding of the dark energy they manipulate.”

 “That’s right,” she said.
-“It makes you a perfect candidate to become a warlock in the future too.
-This isn’t the first time you’ll be approached by someone from the dark.”
+“It makes you a perfect candidate to become a Shadowspeaker too.
+This isn’t the last time you’ll be approached by someone about this topic, not once your abilities with the flame are known.”

-“Are you trying to convince me not to use fire magic?”
+“Are you trying to convince me not to become a Flamecaller?”

 “I’m so sorry,” I started.
 “I didn’t know…”

 I nodded firmly.
-“I’ll learn fire.
-I’ll be the best fire mage that ever lived.”
+“I’ll learn.
+I’ll be the best Flamecaller that ever lived.”

 “I’ll hold you to it then,” she replied.
 “Now, show me the flame.”